isaacnmm/pestpolicy-hugo2XX/content/posts/wet-and-forget-reviews/index.md

 ### 3. Lichen stain Removal with Wet & Forget s
 The wet & forget stain remover will effectively remove Lichen - which is a combination of fungus and algae that live in a symbiotic relationship.
 Get your sprayer - same that suitable for spraying fertilizer and water on your plants.
 So, soak the lichen with a solution of the stain remover.
 I would recommend roughly 15 minutes to soften the lichen's outer layer and thus penetrate to remove the lichens.
-The remover works on� 750-2250 square feet considering surface porosity.
+The remover works on 750-2250 square feet considering surface porosity.
 ### 4. Working Process of the Wet & Forget
 Consider the materials; the stain remover - Wet and Forget - will work well on [fiberglass](https://pestpolicy.com/best-paint-for-fiberglass-boats/)